 The Radeon X800 XL AGP was a graphics card by ATI, launched in May 2004.
 Built on the 110 nm process, and based on the R430 graphics processor, the card supports DirectX 9.0b.
 The R430 graphics processor is an average sized chip with a die area of 240 mm² and 160 million transistors.
 It features 16 pixel shaders and 6 vertex shaders, 16 texture mapping units and 16 ROPs.
 Due to the lack of unified shaders you will not be able to run recent games at all (which require unified shader/DX10+ support).
 ATI has placed 256 MB GDDR3 memory on the card, which are connected using a 256-bit memory interface.
 The GPU is operating at a frequency of 400 MHz, memory is running at 500 MHz.

 We recommend the ATI Radeon X800 XL AGP for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a single-slot card, its power draw is rated at 49 W maximum.
+Being a single-slot card, the ATI Radeon X800 XL AGP draws power from 1x Molex power connectors, with power draw rated at 49 W maximum.
 Display outputs include: 1x DVI, 1x VGA, 1x S-Video.
 Radeon X800 XL AGP is connected to the rest of the system using an AGP 8x interface.